 SO2 + H2O ⇌ HSO−3 + H+

 It is a toxic, corrosive, and non-combustible compound.
-Inhaling, ingesting or skin contact with Sulfur dioxide solution causes severe injury which leads to death.
-In its molten form it can cause severe burns to eyes and skin.
-Therefore avoid skin contact with this compound.
-On this compound it liberates corrosive, toxic and irritating gases.
+Inhaling, ingesting or skin contact with Sulphur dioxide solution causes severe injury which leads to death.
+In its molten form, it can cause severe burns to the eyes and skin.
+Therefore, avoid skin contact with this compound.
+This compound liberates corrosive, toxic and irritating gases.

-Is sulfurous acid a strong or weak acid?
+Is sulphurous acid a strong or weak acid?

-Unlike sulfuric acid (H2SO4), sulfuric acid (H2SO3) is a weak acid; that is, aqueous sulfuric acid does not dissociate entirely into H+ (H3O+) and bisulfite ions, meaning that the bisulfite ion is comparatively stronger in maintaining a proton when there is a base, such as water.
+Unlike sulphuric acid (H2SO4), sulphurous acid (H2SO3) is a weak acid; that is, aqueous sulphurous acid does not dissociate entirely into H+ (H3O+) and bisulfite ions, meaning that the bisulfite ion is comparatively stronger in maintaining a proton when there is a base, such as water.

 Sulphuric acid can affect you by breathing in and moving through your skin.
-Sulfurous acid is a corrosive substance, so contact with potential eye damage can seriously irritate so burn the skin and eyes.
-Breathing Sulphuric Acid can irritate the neck and throat.
+Sulfurous acid is a corrosive chemical and

 Learn more about the Structure, physical and chemical properties of H2SO3 from the experts at BYJU’S.